rstudio/gt/README.md

 dataset’s column names.
 Having columns in dot notation (such as `Sepal.Length` and `Petal.Width`) provide a means to specify heading levels as `<spanner_heading>.<column_heading>`.
-So long as we follow this column-name pattern, we can use the `tab_boxhead_panel()` function to parse and expand the given column names into one or more boxhead panels with spanner headings and column headings.
+So long as we follow this column-name pattern, we can use the `gt()` function to parse and expand the given column names into one or more boxhead panels with spanner headings and column headings.

 ``` r